AssafUni/bci4als-online/README.md

 This is the code repository for the BCI4ALS, team 1, with reimagined headset 54 from Or Rabani.
 The code is a fork of Asaf Harel(harelasa@post.bgu.ac.il) basic code for the course BCI-4-ALS which was taken place in Ben Gurion University during 2020/2021.
-You are free to use, change, adapt and
-% so on - but please cite properly if published.
-We assume you have already set up a Matlab enviornment with libLSL, OpenBCI, EEGLab with ERPLAB & loadXDF plugins istalled.
+You are free to use, change, adapt and so on - but please cite properly if published.
+We assume you have already set up a Matlab enviornment with libLSL, OpenBCI, EEGLab with ERPLAB & loadXDF plugins installed.
 Additionally, Anaconda python 3.7 with pygame installed to run the python code.